UniLogin/UniLogin/README.md

 The *external* interfaces present in the Universal Login system are identified by the *lollipop* use symbol:

-- RELAYER HTTP+JSON IF: this interface defines an off-chain remote API for ERC [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078)
+- RELAYER HTTP JSON IF: this interface defines an off-chain remote API for ERC [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078)
-- ETH HTTP+JSON IF: this interface is the Ethereum JSON-RPC API for the on-chain execution
+- ETH JSON-RPC IF: this interface is the Ethereum JSON-RPC API for the on-chain execution

 The *internal* interfaces defined within the Universal Login system are identified by the *arrow* use symbol.
 The main ones are: